Meadowdale High School (Washington): Soccer

 The 1981 Meadowdale High girls soccer team was the first Snohomish County Class school to win a Washington state high school soccer championship, in fact, this championship match was the first ever Washington state soccer championship playoff for girls.
 This team placed third in its Class 4A Wesco league and was not expected to win the state title.
 But they did by beating the Hazen Highlanders 3-2 in a shootout in weather that was very rainy and windy.
 Roger Bray, an elementary school teacher, was the head coach and two of his daughters, Gayle and Leslie, were members of the team.

 Basketball

 Meadowdale enjoys successful boys' and girls' basketball programs.
+Gary Morgan holds the most points in a game with 38 in 1974, most rebounds in a game is 22 by Brad Victor in 1991.
 During the late 1990s and through the entire 2000's, both programs were a dominating presence in WESCO and a staple at the state tournament.